shellkraft/eJPT-Notes/eJPT Notes/Metasploit Framework/Enumeration/Auxiliary Modules.md

 5. We can use `curl` to see the `html` of the website.
 This way, we can potentially identify the service running in the web server.

 6. Search the service name, find the exploit module and exploit the web server.
+Use `/` (root) as the `TARGETURI` if asked.

 7. After we get a `meterpreter` session, enter the `shell` session using `/bin/bash -i`.